Editorial Ethics and Best Practices Code

 • Research must follow internationally recognized ethics guidelines.

-• JER checks for:
+• The journal checks for:

 • Ethical approval.